liballeg/allegro5/README_make.txt

         cmake .. -G "MSYS Makefiles"

-4. Now, if that step was successful you can run make to build Allegro.
+4. Now, if that step was successful you can run `make` to build Allegro.
-On MinGW your make might actually be called mingw32-make.
+On MinGW your make might actually be called `mingw32-make`.

         make

-Since multicore processors are common now, you might wish to speed that up by passing "-j<n>" option, where <n> is the number of parallel jobs to spawn.
+Since multicore processors are common now, you might wish to speed that up by passing a "-j<n>" option, where <n> is the number of parallel jobs to spawn.

 5. You may optionally install Allegro into your system path with the install